October 16, 2020

 The health and safety of our patients and staff continue to be our top priority during this time.
-We are following the Directives on Elective Surgeries issued by the Arkansas Department of Health which gives guidance on which visits are deemed urgent and emergent.
-Fortunately, the most recent Directive effective April 27th gives instruction on steps necessary to proceed with elective surgeries.
-This includes a negative COVID-19 test result within 72 hours prior to the beginning of the procedure.
+Emergent and elective surgical cases are able to be performed with a negative COVID-19 test result within 72 hours prior to the beginning of the procedure.

 To ensure compliance and the wellbeing of our staff and patients, our office is taking the following steps:

 - We have implemented TeleHealth visits for all appropriate reasons for visit.
 This allows us to limit exposure for our patients who must come to our office for their visits.

 - Upon arrival at our office, a staff member will screen each visitor by asking about recent travel, exposure to individuals with or under suspicion for COVID-19, and any respiratory symptoms you may be experiencing.
 Finally, your temperature will be taken.

 - Each patient may have one friend or family member accompany them to their appointment.
 Guests will also be screened at the door.

 - Please leave children at home if possible.